-- Completing the four-lane arterial standards for Timberline Road from Stetson Creek Drive to Trilby Road

-- Intersection and capacity improvements at the intersection of Timberline with Kechter and Zephyr - Completing gaps in bicycle and pedestrian facilities - Constructing raised medians in strategic locations to reduce the number of crashes - Landscaping improvements
+- Completing a modified for Timberline Road from Stetson Creek Drive to Trilby Road - Intersection and capacity improvements at the intersections of Timberline with Kechter and Zephyr - Completing gaps in bicycle and pedestrian facilities - Limited landscaping improvements

-A majority of the funding for this project will come from a Surface Transportation Block Grant (STBG) and the Transportation Capital Expansion Fee (TCEF) program; \$500,000 in design funding for this project was appropriated in the spring of 2018 from the TCEF program.
+A portion of the funding for this project will come from a Surface Transportation Block Grant (STBG) and the Transportation Capital Expansion Fee (TCEF) program; \$500,000 in design funding for this project was appropriated in 2018 from the TCEF program.

-The right-of-way and construction cost for this section of Timberline Road is estimated at \$6.5M.
+The right of way and construction cost for this section of Timberline Road has a concept-level estimate of \$6.5M.
 Of this, \$2.3M is eligible for funding through the TCEF program (2019 funding and will be appropriated with this offer), and \$2.2M comes from the STBG grant.
 The \$2.2M grant funding will be appropriated in 2020 through separate Council action.
-The remaining \$2M will need to be funded through a capital project (linked to a separate offer [1.13] submitted for KFCG).
+The remaining \$2M was requested from KFCG (linked to a separate offer 1.13) for standard landscaped medians and urban design elements.